Azure/diagnostics-eventflow/README.md

     * Microsoft.Diagnostics.EventFlow.Outputs.ApplicationInsights
     * Microsoft.Diagnostics.EventFlow.Outputs.StdOutput

-2. Add a JSON file named "eventFlowConfig.json" to your project and set the Build Action property of the file to "Copy if Newer".
+2. Add a JSON file named "eventFlowConfig.json" to the PackageRoot\Config directory within your project and set the Build Action property of the file to "Copy if Newer".
 Set the content of the file to the following:
 ```js
 {
     "inputs": [